databrickslabs/ucx/docs/assessment.md

 [[back to top](#migration-assessment-report)]

+## AF311.x - dbutils

+DBUtils and other clients that directly read the data from cloud storage are not supported.
+Use [Volumes](https://docs.databricks.com/en/connect/unity-catalog/volumes.html) or use Assigned clusters.

 ### AF311.1 - dbutils.fs

 The `dbutils.fs.` was found.
 DBUtils and other clients that directly read the data from cloud storage are not supported.
 Please note that `dbutils.fs` calls with /Volumes ([Volumes](https://docs.databricks.com/en/connect/unity-catalog/volumes.html)) will work.